dimitarradulov/dimitar-radulov-employees/README.md

 ## Sirma Solutions Employee Task

-Application that identifies the pair of employees who have worked together on common projects for the longest period of time.
+Application that identifies the pair of employees who have worked together on common projects for the longest period of time from an csv file.

 ![EmployeePairs In Action](./img/employeepairs-use.gif)